richardmacduff/coderDojoTools/en/README.md

  Gordon Way, founder of WayForward Technologies, in Douglas Adams's [The Long, Dark Teatime Of The Soul](http://www.amazon.com/Long-Dark-Tea-Time-Soul/dp/0671742515/).
 It's a long story.
 Gordon Way is also my programming alter ego.

+## How do I get it?

+The official coderDojoTools repo is at [github.com/gordonway/coderDojoTools](http://github.com/gordonway/coderDojoTools)

 ## Caveat

 Checklists do not substitute a champion's work, but they are useful to keep track of what needs to be done, and to distribue tasks across the team.